Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 ---
 ## Is "AI" really intelligent?
 (What is intelligence?)

-In March 2023, Microsoft published [Sparks of Artificial General Intelligence](https://arxiv.org/abs/2303.12712) [^11], a widely-covered paper which claimed that GPT-4 was showing early (albeit incomplete) signs of artificial general intelligence (AGI).
+In March 2023, Microsoft published [Sparks of Artificial General Intelligence](https://arxiv.org/abs/2303.12712), [^11] a widely-covered paper which claimed that GPT-4 was showing early (albeit incomplete) signs of artificial general intelligence (AGI).
 To claim that something is intelligent, however, requires a definition of intelligence, and the authors' first attempt was.. troubled.

 The paper initially cited a source that called on Charles Murray's [The Bell Curve](https://en.wikipedia.org/wiki/The_Bell_Curve) [^12] for a definition of intelligence.
-Perhaps you're familiar with this infamous book for it's controversial claims — to put it mildly — that race is linked to intelligence, and that people are more likely to end up living in poverty if they have low IQs, among other gems.
+Perhaps you're familiar with this infamous book for it's controversial claims — to put it mildly — that race is linked to intelligence, and that people are more likely to end up living in poverty because they have low IQs, among other gems.

 > Virtually all proposed theories relating to AGI and its development rely on simplified, quantifiable representations of intelligence.
 This leads AGI researchers to gravitate towards metrics like IQ, along with all the historical baggage that comes with the use of those metrics.

 <cite>— [AGI Researchers Stop Quoting White Supremacists Challenge (Impossible)](https://medium.com/@collegehill/agi-researchers-stop-quoting-white-supremacists-challenge-impossible-d1002469d572)[^13]</cite>